Journey through the highlights of World History

-I read hundreds of books and chose the very best for this Core.
+I read hundreds of books and chose the very best for this program.
 These stories bring long-ago times to life.
 They provide examples and perspective for us as we experience history being created today.
 They give your children a big-picture understanding of the world that any well-educated person in today's global society ought to have.

 This study answers real-life questions such as: Where did the Greeks come from?
 How did Western history progress during the so-called Dark Ages?
 How did the Renaissance pave the way for the Protestant Reformation?
 How was Asia growing and changing during this time?
 Why did Colonial powers conquer so much of the world?
 What tensions led to the explosion of two world wars?

-Core W also helps students develop critical thinking skills and understand the world today by seeing how we got where we are.
+History / Bible / Literature W also helps students develop critical thinking skills and understand the world today by seeing how we got where we are.
 The study helps them understand their own and others' cultures by seeing connections between civilizations around the world and throughout time.

-What exactly is Core W?
+What exactly is History / Bible / Literature W?

 So why do we use the same primary history text here?
-Cores G and H each use two of the Story of the World volumes.
-But if we put all four volumes in one program they would take up all our time for history reading for Core W.
+G and H each use two of the Story of the World volumes.
+But if we put all four volumes in one program they would take up all our time for history reading for W.